andbluedev/Twitter-Clone-ML-Moderator/notebooks/README.md

 The SKLearn Pipeline method is used to accelerate sample predictions.

-Pickles are dumped in this notebook for the RabbitMQ message queue service used in the complete project implementation.
+Joblib pickles are dumped in this notebook for the RabbitMQ message queue service used in the complete project implementation.